 Chase Sapphire Preferred Signup Bonus

-New Chase Sapphire Preferred® Card cardholders can earn 100,000 bonus points after spending $4,000 on purchases in the first 3 months from account opening, worth $1250 when you redeem through Chase Ultimate Rewards®.
+New Chase Sapphire Preferred® Card cardholders can earn 80,000 bonus points after spending $4,000 on purchases in the first 3 months from account opening.
+That’s $1,000 when redeemed through Chase Ultimate Rewards®.

 Related: Chase Sapphire Preferred Review